 There are ways to help alleviate your symptoms and frustrations.

-In this guide, we will discuss the causes and symptoms of drop foot, and how physical therapy and other medical treatments can help.
+In this guide, we will discuss the causes and symptoms of drop foot, physical therapy options, and how other medical treatments can help.

 What is Drop Foot?

-Drop foot refers to the inability to lift the foot due to weakened or paralyzed muscles in the foot.
+Drop foot refers to the inability to lift the foot due to its weakened or paralyzed muscles.

 Drop foot makes it difficult to walk, either resulting in:

-- Bending the knees to lift the foot higher above the ground than normal to avoid dragging the foot, resulting in an abnormal gait.
+- Bending the knees to lift the foot higher above the ground than normal to avoid dragging it, which results in an abnormal gait

 Drop foot can occur in either one or both of the feet and can be temporary or permanent.